vsiva253/Flutter_PDF_Viewer/README.md

 ## Notes

-Make sure to replace the placeholders with actual PDF URLs or local paths as per your requirements.
-This project is for demonstration purposes and can be customized and extended for your specific use case.
+Currently, Only Environmental Education Subjects can be viewed .
+This project is for demonstration purposes and can be customized and extended for youron specific use case.

 ## Author